 I architected and developed a Microsoft Teams bot that serviced commands sent by developers, such as listing and destroying environments.
 The bot also became a mechanism of sending notifications to developers based on their user preferences.
 Service to bot communication was achieved using MassTransit over RabbitMQ.

-The Dev Tooling App was deployed in its own EKS cluster and it's environment provisioned by Terraform.
+The Dev Tooling App was deployed in its own EKS cluster and its environment provisioned by Terraform.

 A 9-week internship in which I joined one of the Enterprise Data Management (EDM) software teams, tasked with extending and upgrading the web interface side of EDM.
 The work mainly involved translating JavaScript features written in an old framework into Angular TypeScript code.
 I also extended some of the C# APIs.